PassiveLogic/swift-dispatch-async/README.md

 // If you ignore the above notes, but do the following, be prepared for namespace
 // collisions between the toolchain's Dispatch and DispatchAsync:

-private typealias DispatchQueue = DispatchAsync.DispatchQueue
+private typealias DispatchQueue = DispatchAsync.DispatchQueue // Ok as long as Dispatch isn't imported

 // Ok.
 If you followed everything above, you can now do the following, using pure Swift
 // under the hood! 🎉